The Boston Marathon: More Than Just a Race

 When race day arrives, runners face a series of unique challenges that are specific to the Boston Marathon.
 One of the most notorious is Heartbreak Hill, a series of ascents near the 20-mile mark that can test even the most prepared runners.
 It is here that mental fortitude and physical conditioning are truly put to the test.

-See also The Impact of Weather on the Hidalgo Festival of Lights
+See also Local Foods to Try at the Hidalgo Festival of Lights

 The Community Impact of the Boston Marathon